 What should Goal PLANNING include?

 Many of us learned in grade school that the 5 W's are often accompanied by an H: how.
 “How” is the question I use for goal planning.
 By considering “how,” I can outline what steps, tools, and resources I need to achieve my goal statement.
+The essential question to answer is:

 Unlike the 5W’s in the goal setting stage, the “How” in goal planning requires more than a single statement.
 It involves creating a list of every step you can think of that you need to do to achieve your goal.
 Once I’ve brainstormed these steps, I find it helpful to add more detail to my plan by assessing two additional How questions: